 7. Teenage Mutant Ninja Turtles: The Hyperstone Heist

-The Hyperstone Heist is the Sega MD/Genesis’ version of Turtles in Time, and while Turtles in Time is probably the better game, The Hyperstone Heist is still a fun beat’em up in its own rights.
-The only thing we found was done better in The Hyperstone Heist was the controls but that is still saying something.
-If you like the other Turtles beat’em ups or just need more co-op beat’ em ups for the Sega MD then The Hyperstone Heist is a solid choice.
+The Hyperstone Heist is the Sega MD/Genesis’ version of Turtles in Time, and while Turtles in Time is probably the better game, The Hyperstone Heist is still a fun beat’em up in its own right.
+The only thing we thought The Hyperstone Heist did better than Turtles in Time was the controls since they make use of the 3rd button instead of going with the 2 button arcade control scheme.
+If you like the other Turtles beat’em ups or just need more co-op beat’ em ups in your life then The Hyperstone Heist is a solid choice.

 6. Blades of Vengeance

 A hidden gem somewhat, Blades of Vengeance offers a great co-op action platforming experience in an interesting fantasy setting similar to Cadash (but with no rpg elements).
 Here you pick your character, battle beasts, jump over lava and avoid traps in a game that truly tests your skill and patience.
 You collect silver to buy health potions and other items like equipment with visual upgrades.
 You meet with gruesome bosses and have a big incentive to explore because the game is packed with secrets which is awesome.
 It controls well in general, has ranged and melee attacks based on your character and all characters have a block that you must master to be able to finish the game.

 Overall a great game but WARNING!
 This game is really challenging!
 Wether that is good or bad depends on what kind of player you are.

 5.Contra: Hard Corps